altlinux/admc/README.md

 $ make -j12
 ```

+Note that currently ADMC is only guaranteed to be buildable on ALTLinux.

 # Usage:

 This app requires a working Active Directory domain and for the client machine to be connected and logged into the domain.
 You can find articles about these topics on [ALTLinux wiki](https://www.altlinux.org/%D0%94%D0%BE%D0%BC%D0%B5%D0%BD).